8none1/octopus_powerups/README.md

 You *do not* need to sign up for Free Electricity Sessions if you are subscribed via Octoplus.

  * Once a Power Up has ended that session is removed from the JSON file.
- * If there are no Power Ups known the JSON file will be a blank array. i.e. `[]`
+ * If there are no Power Ups known the JSON file will be contain `null` for the start and end times.
- * If there are multiple Power Ups known the first three will be in an array in the json file.
+ * If there are multiple sessions known the first three will be in an array in the json file.
 As one ends then next one will be added.
 They should always be sorted in most recent first order.
  * You still need to manually sign up for the Power Up via the link in the email.

 The main Power Ups JSON file is available at this URL: [https://www.whizzy.org/octopus_powerups/powerup.json](https://www.whizzy.org/octopus_powerups/powerup.json)